 ‘People with dark skin don’t need sun cream’

-FALSE: Yes, those with darker skin types have more melanin to help protect their skin against UV damage BUT it still needs sun cream.
+FALSE: Yes, those with darker skin types have more melanin to help protect their skin against UV damage BUT it still needs sun protection.
 Dark skin tones are still susceptible to UV damage causing skin ageing and cancer.

 ‘You need to wait 20 minutes after applying sun cream before going in the sun’

 TRUE: For chemical sun creams (e.g. avobenzone or oxybenzone) this is true because you have to wait for it to soak in and form a protective layer over your skin.
-However, physical sun creams (e.g. zinc oxide or titanium oxide) work immediately after applying.
+However, physical sun protection creams (e.g. zinc oxide or titanium oxide) work immediately after applying.
 If you’re unsure, wait the 20 minutes.

 ‘Children are more susceptible to UV damage’

 TRUE: Children have fairer, thinner and more sensitive skin and therefore they are more vulnerable to UV damage.
 Ensure children are kept out of the sun between 10am-2pm, they are covered with clothes, hats and sunglasses, and they are wearing a broad spectrum sun cream of SPF30+.

 ‘You only need to reapply sun cream if you sweat lots or go in the water’

 FALSE: You DO need to reapply your sun cream if you sweat a lot or if you go in the water.
 But you also need to reapply sun cream every two hours as the filters degrade over time and with sun exposure.
 So even if you don’t sweat much, the protection will diminish over the course of the day.

 ‘A base tan will protect me from the sun on holiday’